 Amara marks where the hole is going to go, uses an awl, and then hammers in the tacks.
 Amara is particular about where she puts nails because she definitely doesn’t want them to work their way through the sole.
 Frankly, I don’t want nails in my feet either.

 So, to ensure overall smoothness, Amara grinds everything down by machine before a layer of dye is applied.
-Each layer of dye, the dye penetrates less, which is a good sign because it means we’re inundating the leather with the dye.
+With each layer of dye, the dye penetrates less, which is a good sign because it means we’re inundating the leather with the dye.
 This also means that the leather basically becomes sealed up.

 Waxing